arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/github.md

 <img src='media/createrepo.png' alt='Finder' width="75%" />

 1. Click the "+" button in the upper-right corner of GitHub and select `New repository`.
-2. Create a repository named `arewa-datascience`.
+2. Create a repository named `arewa-ds-workspace`.
    - Choose `Private` - this is your private work environment where nobody else will have access but you.
    - Initialize it with a `README`.
    - Select a Python `.gitignore` file.
 This file does exactly what it sounds like - it tells `git` which files to ignore when transfering files between your computer and `GitHub`.